 4. Personalized Organizers

-Toss a few cereal cartons and turn them into a personalized organizer.
-Just grab duct tape to keep the sides intact and cover them with craft paper that will match your desk color.
+Take a couple of cereal boxes and transform them into a customized organizer.
+Simply use duct tape to hold the sides together, then wrap them in craft paper that complements your desk’s color.

 5. Handbag Charms